Foot Problems (Diabetes) (cont.)

 - Find a local Endocrinologist in your town

 What are examples and symptoms of foot problems caused by diabetes?

 In the most severe case, as mentioned above, due to a combination of decreased sensation and reduced blood flow to the feet, ulcers may develop.
 If the tissues continue to receive insufficient oxygen, tissue death (gangrene) occurs.
 Gangrene is a serious and potentially life-threatening condition.
-Other potentially serious problems that may develop include cellulitis and osteomyelitis; sepsis is also possible.
+Other potentially serious problems that may develop include cellulitis (infection of the tissues beneath the skin) and osteomyelitis (infection of the bone); sepsis (the infection spreads to the bloodstream) also is possible.

 People with diabetes are at increased risk for milder problems with the feet that are not specific to diabetes but may occur more frequently due to problems with the nerves and circulation to the feet.

 - Calluses and corns, that may develop due to abnormal alignment of the feet or abnormal gait